Vineeth-07/Online_Voting_Application/README.md

 ## To Run Locally

-- Install postgresql and update your username and details in config.json
+- Install postgresql and update your username and password in config.json
 - To start the postgresql server

 ```